• Skip to primary navigation

 Do I Have To Use Maple Extract?

-maple glazed donut with a bite taken out of it
+Maple glazed donut with a bite taken out of it.

 Happy baking!

-More Donut Recipes:
+More Donut Recipes

-• Baked Carrot Cake Donouts
+• Carrot Cake Baked Donuts

-• Raspberry Donuts
+• Coffee Baked Donuts

-• Blueberry Baked Donuts
+• Blueberry Baked Donuts with Blueberry Glaze

-Karissa Parrish (Ginger Snap)
+Karissa Parrish

-5 from 2 votes
+5 from 6 votes

 Print Recipe Pin Recipe

-Prep Time 5 mins
+Prep Time 5 minutes mins

-Cook Time 10 mins
+Cook Time 10 minutes mins

-Cooling Time: 10 mins
+Cooling Time: 10 minutes mins

-Total Time 25 mins
+Total Time 25 minutes mins

 Course Breakfast